 Interviewer: What makes your generation different from the generation of your parents?

-Interviewer: If teenagers haven’t decided on their future careers or don’t consider a university degree, what ideas are there for them?
+Interviewer: What options are available for teenagers who haven’t yet decided on their future careers or are not considering a university degree?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Swimming experiences».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Swimming experiences”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two types of swimming experiences;
+- mention the advantages (1–2) of the two swimming experiences;

-- mention the disadvantages (1–2) of the two types of swimming experiences;
+- mention the disadvantages (1–2) of the two swimming experiences;

-- express your opinion on the subject of the project – whether you would prefer to have a wild swimming experience and why.
+- express your opinion on the subject of the project – which of the swimming experiences presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.